Mama June Weight-Loss Pictures: Latest Progress As Reality Star Drops 300 Pounds

 “I hope that somebody will realize that’s going through the same weight loss struggles that they’re not alone and realize it’s not all peaches and cream,” she told the magazine.
 “I hope one person gets something out of it, that they realize the struggles are real.
 I’d tell people who are struggling with weight, just take it one day at a time.
 You can’t just give up because it seems like the easy way to go.
 Trust me, I wanted to give up several times through this journey.”

 Though fans may have been frustrated in the first week not to see the end result, Friday’s episode brought some more satisfying pictures of Mama June’s weight loss.
-Aside from the preview of the episode, WEtv shared other images of her weight loss progress on Twitter during the show itself.
+Aside from the preview of the episode, WEtv shared other images of her weight-loss progress on Twitter during the show itself.

 More pictures of Mama June’s weight loss can be seen here.

-[Featured Image by Dan Hallman/Invision/AP]
+[Featured Image by Dan Hallman/Invision/AP Images]